youli-jlu/PAMM/Diary.md

 2018.6.20

-  I find that we should use "-l" option to set initial QS length step, or it will automatically set a cutoff based on point density.
+  I find that we should use "-l" option to set initial QS length step, or it will automatically set a cutoff based on point density.I try to find a proper length step, but don't have good result.When I use relatively large ls, I get only two clusters, and one of them is the enantiomer of the other one.
+When I use smaller ls, more and more clusters appear, but none or them have the same scale as  foregoing two.
+Which result is beter?
+And should I change some arguments?